What if we can make ourselves, our communities, and our planet healthier all at the same time by moving our bodies more?

 - our need for vitamin Community and group movement

-A companion to Alignment Matters (2013) 9780989653909, Movement Matters is unapologetic and direct, it is often hilarious, and it is always compassionate.
-It demonstrates that human movement is powerful and important, and that living a movement-filled life is perhaps the most joyful and efficient way to transform your body, community, and world.
+Unapologetically direct, often hilarious, and always compassionate, Movement Matters demonstrates that human movement is powerful and important, and that living a movement-filled life is perhaps the most joyful and efficient way to transform your body, community, and world.